ericmjl/llamabot/docs/tutorials/chatbot.md

 # ChatBot Tutorial

+!!! note
-> NOTE: This tutorial was written by GPT4 and edited by a human.
+    This tutorial was written by GPT4 and edited by a human.

 In this tutorial, we will learn how to use the `ChatBot` class to create a simple chatbot that can interact with users.
 The chatbot is built using the OpenAI GPT-4 model and can be used in a Panel app.